Is It Normal for Foam Rolling to Hurt? | 321 STRONG Answers

 Start with a medium-density roller that gives you control over pressure.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone texture that distributes pressure more evenly than smooth rollers, making the sensation more tolerable.
 Roll slowly, breathe normally, and spend 30-60 seconds per muscle group.
 If a spot is too tender, roll the surrounding area first and return to it later.

-Your body weight determines how much pressure you apply.
+Your body weight determines how to determine pressure you apply.
 You can reduce intensity by supporting more weight on your hands or the opposite leg.
 Rolling on a softer surface, like a yoga mat, also dampens the sensation.
 As your tissues adapt over a few weeks, the same pressure that felt intense will start to feel manageable, even therapeutic.
 Consistency matters more than intensity.
 Three short sessions per week will reduce tenderness faster than one aggressive session.

 ## Related Questions